yinkaizhai/AI-interactive-pokemon-go-web/README.md

 ## Technologies Used

 - Three.js for 3D graphics
-- MediaPipe for hand tracking
+- MediaPipe for AI hand tracking and gesture recognition
 - Mapbox for map integration
 - HTML5 Canvas for rendering
 - Modern CSS3 for animations and styling